polkadot-fellows/RFCs/text/0074-stateful-multisig-pallet.md

 ## Explanation

 I've created the stateful multisig pallet during my studies in Polkadot Blockchain Academy under supervision from @shawntabrizi and @ank4n.
 After that, I've enhanced it to be fully functional and this is a draft [PR#3300](https://github.com/paritytech/polkadot-sdk/pull/3300) in polkadot-sdk.
 I'll list all the details and design decisions in the following sections.
+Note that the PR is not 1-1 exactly to the current RFC as the RFC is a more polished version of the PR after updating based on the feedback and discussions.

 Let's start with a sequence diagram to illustrate the main operations of the Stateful Multisig.